Jump to section

 Misconception: Flexible work arrangements reduce productivity.

 Reality: Flexible work arrangements can increase productivity.
-According to a Gartner survey, 43% of respondents reported that flexibility in work hours helped increase productivity.
+According to a Gartner survey, 43% of respondents reported higher productivity with flexible schedules.
 A Stanford study found a 13% increase in productivity among remote workers.

-Reality: Neurodiverse teams often bring diverse perspectives that enhance teamwork and innovation.
-A Harvard Business Review article emphasizes that neurodiverse teams can outperform neurotypical teams in problem-solving and innovation.
+Reality: Neurodiverse teams often bring diverse perspectives that strengthen collaboration and innovation.
+A Harvard Business Review article emphasizes that neurodiverse teams can outperform neurotypical teams in problem-solving and creative thinking.

 Reality: Most workplace accommodations are cost-effective.
-The Job Accommodation Network (JAN) reports that 56% of accommodations cost absolutely nothing, and the rest typically have a low one-time cost.
+The Job Accommodation Network (JAN) reports that 56% of accommodations cost absolutely nothing, and most others have only a minimal, one-time expense.

 Reality: There’s no significant link between neurodiversity and absenteeism.
-A Center for Talent Innovation study found that inclusive companies have a 39% reduction in absenteeism.
+In fact, a Center for Talent Innovation study found that inclusive companies have a 39% reduction in absenteeism.

-Reality: Inclusive environments can boost team morale.
+Reality: Inclusive environments can boost team morale and performance.
 Deloitte’s research indicates that inclusive teams are 83% more effective in decision-making and 29% more likely to report high team performance.

 Misconception: Training for neurodiversity is time-consuming and ineffective.

 Reality: Effective neurodiversity training can be integrated efficiently and yield substantial benefits.
-According to Forbes, companies that invest in neurodiversity training see improved employee engagement and a better understanding of customer needs.
+According to Forbes, companies that invest in neurodiversity training see higher employee engagement and improved customer insights.

-The inclusion of neurodiverse individuals benefits everyone, enhancing the entire organization.
-A diverse workforce encourages different perspectives, leading to more innovative solutions and a competitive edge in the marketplace.
+Inclusion benefits everyone—strengthing organizations, fueling innovation, and enhancing collaboration.
+A workforce that values diverse ways of thinking builds creativity, leading to more effective problem-solving and a competitive advantage in the marketplace.
 Embracing neurodiversity is more than a moral imperative.
 It's a strategic advantage.

-By recognizing the unique strengths and needs of neurodivergent individuals, organizations can create more dynamic, innovative, and productive teams.
-As we appreciate the value of cognitive diversity, the potential for growth and development in our workplaces becomes limitless.
+By recognizing the strengths and support needs of neurodivergent employees, organizations can build more dynamic, innovative, and high-performing teams.
+Appreciating cognitive diversity unlocks new opportunities for growth, adaptability, and success.

 Inclusivity is the future.
-It's not just the path to a more equitable world, it's the path to a richer, more productive, more vibrant world.
-A world where every person can have a seat at the table, where every voice is heard, where every neurodiverse individual can contribute their unique perspective.
-And in that world, we won't just have better businesses.
-We'll have better lives.
+It's not just the path to a more equitable world—it's the path to a stronger, more productive, more vibrant world.
+A world where everyone can have a seat at the table, every voice is heard, and every neurodivergent employee is empowered to contribute their unique perspective.
+In that world, we won’t just create better businesses—we’ll create better lives.